aristanetworks/avd/docs/getting-started/cv-deploy-porting.md

   ~ that can be found in the LICENSE file.
   -->

-# Porting `eos_config_deploy_cvp` to `cv_deploy`
+# CVP Integration.
+Porting to `cv_deploy`

-Welcome to the porting guide for transitioning from the `eos_config_deploy_cvp` role to the modern `cv_deploy` role within the Arista AVD ecosystem.
-This migration marks a key evolution in network automation strategy, moving from pushing configurations through CloudVision's Network Provisioning to the latest Workspace and Studios workflows.
-This guide provides a clear, step-by-step process for updating your Ansible inventory and playbooks to ensure a smooth and successful transition.
+This guide provides a step-by-step process for updating your Ansible inventory and playbooks to ensure a smooth and successful transition from `eos_config_deploy_cvp` to `cv_deploy`.

 ## Requirements